kyma-project/istio/docs/technical-design.md

 As of now the following scenarios must be covered by this reconciler:
 - Restart when `numTrustedProxies` changed.

-#### MonitoringReconciler
-This reconciler must be executed after the `IstioInstallationReconciler` and it applies resources for monitoring the istio installation.

-As of now the following resources are part of the monitoring:
-- `VirtualService` for monitoring of the Istio health by an external system

 #### PeerAuthenticationReconciler
 This reconciler must be executed after the `IstioInstallationReconciler` and it applies a PeerAuthentication that configures